Access4Learning/sif3-framework-java/SIF3InfraREST/README.txt

 Details of this release can be found in the directory "release/v0.4.0".

 =============================================================
-Version from February 10, 2015: v0.5.0 - Various changes
+Version from March 05, 2015: v0.5.0 - Various changes
 =============================================================
 Version 0.5.0 has a couple important new features.
-They include support for SIF 3.x Service Path functionality and support for External Security Services.
+They include support for SIF 3.x Service Path functionality and support for External Security Services (DIRECT Provider only).
 The later is not yet part of the SIF 3.0.1 specification and it should be used with care as it is experimental at this stage.
 The DB structure for the SIF3_SESSION table has changed and therefore a database update script must be run to upgrade the previous version of the framework to this version.
 Details of this release including upgrade instructions can be found in the directory "release/v0.5.0".

 #########################################################################################################
 # Download Instructions